 - Fatigue

-A word of caution if you live in an area where fluoride is added to the water supply.
+A word of caution for those living where fluoride is added to the water supply.
 There have been studies which question the validity of fluoridation of drinking water because there is a link between excess fluoride ingestion and thyroid disease.
-The incidence increased where water was fluoridated as the fluoride inhibits the action of the iodine.
-It may be something worth thinking about if this applies to you.
+Thyroid disease increased where water was fluoridated as the fluoride inhibits the action of the iodine.

 Iodine supplementation is one place where you can get too much of a good thing.
 There are potential risks to taking too much iodine.
 Doses over 2,000mg a day are dangerous especially if you have kidney ailments.
-Too much can easily lead to subclinical hypothyroidism – ironic when you consider that hypothyroidism is often linked to iodine deficiency.
+Too much can easily lead to subclinical hypothyroidism, which is ironic when you consider that hypothyroidism is often linked to iodine deficiency.
 Sourcing iodine from foods may be preferable to taking supplements.

 Disclaimer